25 October 2021 (updated: 5 September 2024)

 You can also divide your scope of work into three stages:

 From a UX design perspective, the target audience is at the heart of your project.
-Every successful project begins with a good dose of user & competition research.
+Every successful project begins with a good dose of user & competition research, often led by a UX designer.
 A consumer app’s user flows will be much different from those in an app for professional use.
 The app’s onboarding will be different, but also the feel, the graphics, the wording, it all depends on your target audience.

 If you already have user research and established user personas, be sure to include it in your brief.
 The agency’s designer will let you know if this is enough or if you need more research to address your product’s pain points.
 Don’t be put off if designers ask if your budgeting and schedule can fit more research.
 The UX phase of your product is crucial, and the changes here are actually the least expensive (compared to development).
 It’s in your project’s best interest to address as many pain points and challenges now, so you don’t have to fix some mistakes later.